Johor Bahru skyline in 2026

 Road Network

-The North-South Highway connects JB to Kuala Lumpur in 3.5 hours.
-Advice on driving.
+The North-South Expressway links JB to Kuala Lumpur in 3 hours 30.
+Driving tips.

 Frequently Asked Questions (FAQ)